thoughtspot/thoughtspot.github.io/_complex-search/create-bulk-filter.md

 ---
 You can create a bulk filter on a worksheet or  table.
 You create the filter by pasting a list of values, separated by commas, semicolons, new lines, or tabs, into the bulk filter box.
-This allows you to easily search a large list of filters repeatedly.
+A filter allows you to easily search a large list of values repeatedly.

 Your filter can have up to 10k values in it.
+When you add a filter, the system does not check that the value exists in the data.
+This allows you to anticipate values that _may be_ added in your filter.

 Before you can create a bulk filter, you must have **Can edit** permission on the table or worksheet.
 In this example, you will cut and paste values to create